“Who is Liable in a Multi-Car Accident in North Carolina?”

 There is no obligation and we don’t get paid unless you do.
 If we don’t recover compensation for you, you won’t pay any attorney fees.

-Please call 1-800-525-7111 to speak with a North Carolina attorney handling multi-car accidents.
+Please contact us to speak with a North Carolina attorney handling multi-car accidents.
 We can help you determine who is liable in your multi-car accident and, if you decide to hire us, fight aggressively for your right to justice and compensation.

 Determining Liability in a Multi-Car Accident